LeonEricsson/llmjudge/README.md

 ### Methodology

 Due to cost constraints, I'll initially focus on the spelling/misspelling task described in the tweets.
 I'm slightly worried that the quantitative X of this task is going to contaminate the insights of this experiment, but we'll see.
+I welcome a more full flegded analysis of this phenomena, my results should be taken with a grain of salt given the limited experiment

 #### Spelling Dataset